Garry Reed combined a professional technical writing career with a passion for all things libertarian to become the Libertarian Opinionizer.

-It’s a perpetual Ego War of personal attacks and insults and logical fallacies and repetitiously superficial posturing and battle cries of “I’m Right You’re Wrong” and “I Win You Lose.”
+It’s a perpetual Ego War of personal attacks, insults, logical fallacies and repetitiously superficial posturing with battle cries of “I’m Right, You’re Wrong” and “I Win, You Lose.”
 Virtually undecipherable internet slang that goes way beyond LOL requires repeated trips to Urban Dictionary just to understand the latest insult for most people but only a simple trip to a decent reference book for libertarians to explain their beliefs.

-Recently for example a typical member of the Online Unintelligentsia saw a photo of a large gathering of libertarians at the annual Libertarian Porcupine Festival and belched forth with “Fortunately their contributions to the political debate are limited to drinking beer and farting.”
+Recently, for example, a typical member of the Online Unintelligentsia saw a photo of a large gathering of libertarians at the annual Libertarian Porcupine Festival and belched forth: “Fortunately their contributions to the political debate are limited to drinking beer and farting.”

 Let’s be equally uncharacteristically modest by Unsocial Media standards and refer to this second person by the initials HLD – Heroic Libertarian Defender.

-After a typical post counter-post counter-counter post and a few more ripostes UAL finally unilaterally decreed that libertarian ideas are not new, not radical and are utopian, impractical and dogma – the old stale corny hackneyed list of trite type-casted stereotypes, clichés, banalities and worn out bromides.
+After a typical post-counter-post counter-counter post and a few more ripostes, UAL finally unilaterally decreed that libertarian ideas are not new, not radical and are utopian, impractical, and dogmatic—the old, stale, corny, and hackneyed list of trite, type-casted stereotypes, clichés, banalities and worn out bromides.